-So whilst year 4 has seen some setbacks, overall I’m quietly relieved.
-When I plan and plant up in the spring, it is difficult to know how a particular plant will perform: whether it’ll under-achieve and leave a gap; or burgeon and swamp the neighbours.
+So whilst year 4 has seen some setbacks, I’m quietly relieved.
+When I plan and plant up in the spring, it is difficult to know how a particular plant will perform.
+Will it under-achieve and leave a gap; or burgeon and swamp the neighbours.

-But I enjoy that uncertainty of the exotic border; its change from year to year; its continuing evolution and my ongoing experimentation; learning the foibles of the plants that call it home and meeting their various demands.
+But I enjoy the uncertainty of my exotic border; its change from year to year; its continuing evolution and my ongoing experimentation; learning the foibles of the plants that call it home and meeting, sometimes failing, their various demands.
 I fiddle, tweak and interfere; add new plants; divide, move and take out others … and wish for double the space.
 One day I hope to match the image in my head with the Priory reality.
 I’m almost there … but not quite.